ajchili/alright-bet/README.md

 Alright Bet is a web application that allows friends to make bets against one another in a friendly and competitive environment with fake currency, marbles.

+You can view and use the website [here](https://kirinpatel-alright-bet.herokuapp.com/).

 ## Technologies Used

 - [yarn](https://yarnpkg.com/)